Sneha (actress): Early life

-She resides in Chennai with her husband.
-The couple has two children, a boy and a girl.
+Sneha was born as Suhasini Rajaram Naidu on 12 October 1981 into a Telugu family originally from Andhra Pradesh.
+Her grandparents had relocated to Mumbai, where she was born, and her family later moved to Sharjah, UAE, where she grew up.
+While pursuing her plus two, she was discovered by a Malayalam producer at a cricket match in Sharjah, which led to her acting debut.

 Career

 2000–2004

-Fazil Nazeem recommended Sneha to Anil-Babu who was searching for a heroine for his love story Ingane Oru Nilapakshi (2000).
+Fazil Nazeem recommended Sneha to Anil-Babu, who was searching for a heroine for his romantic film Ingane Oru Nilapakshi (2000).
 The film featured Sneha as an aspiring dancer, with the actress performing for seven classical songs.
-She was signed by Susi Ganeshan for his directorial debut Virumbugiren in 2000, which however became long delayed and Ennavale, opposite Madhavan, became her first Tamil release.
-She won many accolades for her outstanding performance.
-Later that year, Sneha starred in N. Linguswamy's family drama Aanandham and won many awards, which featured her as part of an ensemble cast and in K. Balachandar's Parthale Paravasam.
-She finished the year with a foray into Telugu cinema, with an appearance in Priyamaina Neeku, followed by Tholi Valapu.
+She was signed by Susi Ganeshan for his directorial debut Virumbugiren in 2000, which, however, was long delayed, and Ennavalle, opposite Madhavan, became her first Tamil release.
+She started the year 2001 with a foray into Telugu cinema, with an appearance in Priyamaina Neeku, followed by N. Linguswamy's family drama Aanandham.
+She was then seen in K. Balachandar's Parthale Paravasam and the Telugu film Tholi Valapu, which went unnoticed.
+M. Raja's Hanuman Junction became a major success.

 She was a part of eight films that were released in 2002.
-M. Raja's Hanuman Junction became a major success.
-Other films that year included the Vasanth's Yai!
+The films that year included Punnagai Desam, the Vasanth's Yai!
 Nee Romba Azhaga Irukey!, Unnai Ninaithu and April Madhathil.
-Even though Yai!
-Nee Romba Azhaga Irukey! had one of her prolific performance, the film failed at the box office while critics and audience raved at the music of the film.
+The film failed at the box office while critics and audience raved at the music of the film.
 Her performance in Unnai Ninaithu led to her being awarded the first Filmfare Award for Best Supporting Actress.
 She also won other awards for her performance.
 Subsequently, she acted in a lead role in King and a supporting role in Pammal K. Sambandam with Kamal Haasan and Abbas, respectively.
 Virumbugiren that featured Sneha as a rustic village belle, eventually released in December 2002 and went on to win the Tamil Nadu State Film Award for Best Actress.

-Sneha acted in two films in 2003, Vaseegara with Vijay and a heroine-oriented double role in Parthiban Kanavu. both were huge successes.
+Sneha appeared in two films in 2003, Vaseegara with Vijay and Parthiban Kanavu.
 She received high praise for her performance in Parthiban Kanavu, with The Hindu writing: "Till date this is the best role that has come Sneha's way and the charming actress has utilised the opportunity well.
 With make-up or without it, Sneha sparkles".
 2004 was a mixed year for the actress, with Jana, Bose and Adhu all failing at the box office.
-However, Vasool Raja MBBS, opposite Kamal Haasan and Autograph were successes and won several awards.
+However, Vasool Raja MBBS, opposite Kamal Haasan, and Autograph were successes.